 “Executive Survey Insights results suggest that the seniors housing and care market fundamentals may have reached a turning point at the end of March 2021.
 According to survey respondents, leads volume continues to grow and the shares of organizations reporting accelerations in move-ins continues to trend positively.
 These leading indicators have been translating into higher occupancy rates since the Wave 25 survey, conducted in the latter half of March.”

-As the leading data provider for the seniors housing and care industry, the NIC MAP Data Service® tracks occupancy, asking rents, demand, inventory and construction data for independent living, assisted living, memory care, skilled nursing and continuing care retirement communities (CCRCs), also referred to as life plan communities, for more than 15,000 properties across 140 metropolitan areas.
-NIC MAP® currently tracks 1,196 nonprofit and for-profit entrance fee and rental CCRCs in these 140 combined markets (1,125 in the 99 combined Primary and Secondary Markets).
+The NIC MAP® Data Service, powered by NIC MAP Vision, an affiliate of NIC, tracks occupancy, asking rents, demand, inventory, and construction data for independent living, assisted living, memory care, skilled nursing, and continuing care retirement communities (CCRCs—also referred to as life plan communities) for more than 15,000 properties across 140 metropolitan areas.
+NIC MAP data currently tracks 1,208 not-for-profit and for-profit entrance fee and rental CCRCs in these 140 combined markets (1,134 in the 99 combined Primary and Secondary Markets).